Fabio Mochi

-Fabio Mochi, aka MOKI (born 4 January 1957), is an Italian designer, illustrator and publisher.
+Fabio Mochi, aka MOKI, is an Italian designer, illustrator and publisher.

 Biography

 He obtained his school leaving certificate in artistic studies in 1975.
 In 1985 he was nominated one of the most promising Tuscan artists by the University of Florence.
 Two years later, in 1987, he and Paolo Biondi co-founded Noé Studio, which provides graphic, computer graphics and decoration services.
 In 1993, he took part in the first National Computer-Art Exhibition in Michelangelo Caprese, and in the same year he also collaborated with Ettore Maiotti on the Creative Graphics Courses organized by Fabbri Editori.
 Six years later, in 1999, he was invited to exhibit his works of traditional and digital techniques at the Florence Art Biennale.
 In 2005, he worked as an advisor for the Giorgio Morandi Study Centre.
 Furthermore, from 2007 to 2009, he created illustrations for Findomestic advertisements and also for the "La Fattoria della Cultura" ("The Culture Farm").
 He has been a member of the Società Geografica Italiana (Italian Geographic Society) since 2013.